 - Best graduation rate on campus and of any known ECE program

 - Best job placement (100% of our graduates are getting jobs)

 - Hands-on curricula taught by experienced faculty

 - Academic Information: Learn about the CE and EE degree plans.

-- Future ECE Students: Find about scholarships, ESA and the advantages of our programs.
+- Future ECE Students: Find out how to get more information, ESA and the advantages of our programs.

 - ECE Community: Take a peak at Fundamentals and Systems, the begining and end of your degree.